 In asexual reproduction, a single organism can produce offspring.
 After that, the child is born.
 They are not only similar to each other; Rather, it is identical or identical to their parent.

 It is Uniparental.
-Meaning the same organism is both mother and father.
+This means that the same organism is both a mother and a father.
 In these, the process of meiosis, fertilization, genetic variation, and gamete formation does not occur.
 This reproduction occurs in lower organisms.

 How many types of asexual reproduction?